jplonergan/GithubAPIRepoSearch/README.md

 ### Usage

-The app can make up to 60 requests without api key.
+The app can make up to 60 requests without Personal Access Token.
-To use provider add your key to the /constants/genaric.js file [Create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+To use Personal Access Token creat a Personal Access Token add your Personal Access Token to the /constants/genaric.js file

+[Create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ```